-Note: Mark your resources with access="global" to make it usable outside of your own org, such as to make a component usable by a flow admin in another org.
+Note: Mark your resources, such as a component, with access="global" to make the resource usable outside of your own org.
+For example, you want a component to be usable in an installed package or by a Lightning App Builder user or an Experience Builder user in another org.